billroy/socket.io-arduino-client/README.md

 ## Installation instructions

-Once you've cloned this repo locally, copy the ArduinoWebsocketClient directory into your Arduino Sketchbook directory under Libraries then restart the Arduino IDE so that it notices the new library.
-Now, under File\Examples you should see ArduinoWebsocketClient.
-To use the library in your app, select Sketch\Import Library\ArduinoWebsocketClient.
+Clone this repo into your Arduino Sketchbook directory under libraries, then restart the Arduino IDE so that it notices the new library.
+Now, under File\Examples you should see SocketIOClient.

 ## How To Use This Library